A-GNP - Adult-Gerontology Primary Care Nurse Practitioner

 2600 Via Fortuna, Ste 240

-Candidates who pass the exam receive a packet containing their score letter, certification number, personalized wall certificate, wallet card, and lapel pin in the mail approximately 3 weeks after the release of their passing score.
+Candidates who pass receive a completion packet (score report, certification number, wall certificate, wallet card, lapel pin) by mail about 3–4 weeks after release of the passing score.

 Renewal

 A-GNP certification is valid for 5 years.
-A-GNPs can recertify through a combination of clinical hours and Continuing Education Units (CEUs) or by re-taking the A-GNP exam.
+A-GNPs can recertify through a combination of 1,000 clinical hours and 100 contact hourss (CE) or by re-taking the A-GNP exam.
 A-GNPs renewing by retesting should apply around 120 days before their expiration date to allow for application processing, exam scheduling, and potentially retaking the exam.

 Online Renewal